| A-342 RemembersJune 2007

 on 10 June and plucked the remaining defenders from two artillery

 positions in the Dong Xoai District Headquarters.
+Over the past several years we had

 the pleasure of corresponding with Pete Booth and Bill Fraker,